-Strength and Growth are resultant of continuous growth.
+Strength and Growth are resultant of continuous growth. – Napoleon Hill.

 You already know this, and congrats on becoming a manager.
-Hard work does payoff, doesn’t it?
+Hard work does pay off, doesn’t it?

 This new role that you are dawning comes with its own challenges, this transitional phase could be overpowering for anyone who is not prepared and equipped to handle the challenges.
-Becoming a first-time manager is one of the most challenging and overwhelming career transitions an individual can face.
+Becoming a First Time Manager is one of the most challenging and overwhelming career transitions an individual can face.

 Research shows that not more than 10% of the of the new managers go through adequate training before dawning the role of a manager.
 One needs to clearly understand the roles and responsibilities of the shoes one is stepping into.
 The most fundamental transition one needs to accommodate and understand is that now he bears a managerial role and not just an executive role.
 You are now accountable for the actions and productivity of others and often adding to this are the chances that those who are reporting to you now were your colleagues before this.
-Thus it is vital for you to adopt and acquire the mindset and the skillset required to become a manager and it is important that you do this, there by exhibiting your ability adapt, learn and reemphasize the validity of your manager’s choice.
+Thus it is vital for you to adapt and acquire the mindset and the skill set required to become a manager and it is important that you do this, thereby exhibiting your ability adapt, learn and reemphasize the validity of your manager’s choice.

-There are certain things you might want to avoid as new manager.
+There are certain things you might want to avoid as a new manager.
 Never fail to appreciate an employee’s efforts.
 Keep in mind the efficient allocation of resources either time, money or human resources.
 Above all manage and set SMART goals.

 It is okay to make mistakes; learning on the job is a sign of adaptive strength.
 Don’t give up or succumb to pressure.